Halle Berry Shows Off Age-Defying Physique In New Post On Instagram

 “I say take a good sh*t,” she said with a giggle.
 “Go get some Miralax and have a good one.
 That’s what I’d do.”

-Berry and her trainer also recommended cardio in the morning, water and healthy caffeinated drinks for that particular health problem.
+Berry and her trainer also recommended cardio in the morning, water, and healthy caffeinated drinks for that particular health problem.

 Another week, another #FitnessFriday!
 On this week’s #PHITtalks, we talk nutrition after 40, addressing sciatic pain, and Peter’s sweet tooth!
 Check stories & IGTV later today for more. ✨BONUS ✨ – people always ask me about my fitness gear, so I’ve tagged some of my favorite brands in the photo above – it’s so important to find workout clothing that hugs your body and makes you feel ????????.
 Supportive, comfortable shoes are a must and ALWAYS wear #RashGuards when learning martial arts.
 ENJOY!! ????????????